Health & Nutrition8 min read

 Chews to Avoid

 • Antlers and bones: Too hard.
-They commonly cause tooth fractures.
+Slab fractures are almost guaranteed.

-• Rawhide: Poses a choking and intestinal blockage risk.
+• Rawhide: A massive choking and blockage hazard.
+Just skip it.

-A good rule of thumb: if you cannot make a dent in the chew with your fingernail, it is too hard for your dog's teeth.
+My rule of thumb: if you can't indent the chew with your thumbnail, it's too hard for your dog's teeth.

 Water Additives and Dental Sprays